The Grand Teton's Upper Exum Climbing Route

 The Notch Gully is above, & east of, the Friction Pitch

-Run up the gully or climb the western ridgeline above the Friction Pitch - both easy.
+Climb the western ridgeline above the Friction Pitch or run up the gully - both easy.
 The ridgeline is a great option with sketchy snow in the gully.
-The Friction-Pitch Bypass chimney is the drainage for the gully.

 View toward the V-Pitch from the Notch Gully.

-The most common line out of the Notch Gully is an easy scramble up some rock to the NE.
-Another variation leaves the notch and heads up the exposed face below an escape ledge.
-That's an easy climb on blocky rocks (test your holds!).
+The common line out of the Notch Gully is an easy scramble up some rock to the northeast (see picture).

 The escape ledge below the V-Pitch